‘Playing Mommy’ is a short story about the darker side of childbirth. Trigger warning: Abortion. Please read mindfully.

 said Kara, her voice returning to normal as her mind found its way back to logic.

 From her memories came the image of Ray, Shaina’s boyfriend.
 She had met him the day he left for college.
-Then she had been shown photographs.
+Then she was shown photographs.
 One on Shaina’s dresser, with a baby picture of each of them framed in twin hearts and engraved with,

 The day that you and I first met,